 This is one of four different covers.
 I guess they hoped people would buy all four in a way to recuperate the development cost?

 Kiss Psycho Circus: The Nightmare Child is a video game adaption of the Psycho Circus comic book series by Image Comics and Todd MacFarlane Productions.
-The comic involved the band members becoming supernatural beings and saving the universe as part of the Four-Who-Are-One (I wish I was making that up).
+The comic involved the band members becoming supernatural beings and saving the universe as part of the silly team moniker Four-Who-Are-One.
 The video game borrows elements from the comic, but has a wholly different story.

-Instead of playing as the band members, you play as members of a Kiss tribute band, who get teleported to a special world ran by this gypsy named Madame Raven.
-She tells you about this big bad called “The Nightmare Child,” and your band are the chosen ones to stop them.
-Separated by the Hall of Mirrors, each band member goes through each world as they grab each of the six pieces that form the respective Elder.
+Instead of playing as members of Kiss, you play as members of a Kiss tribute band who get teleported to a special world ran by this gypsy named Madame Raven.
+She tells you about this big bad called “The Nightmare Child,” one that will destroy the world, and your band are the chosen ones to stop them.

 I hope you love mystical dialog that barely makes any sense!

-After writing that paragraph, most of which I consulted the manual to understand this bizarre-ass story, I can say with authority that this story is so god damn ridiculous that it’s not worth knowing.
-Then again, with this being co-opted by a band known for wearing silly outfits and the guy who created freakin’ Spawn, I’m not expecting Half-Life levels of storytelling here.
+I can say with authority that this story is so god damn ridiculous that it’s not worth looking further into.
+Then again, with this being co-opted by a band known for wearing silly outfits and the guy who created freakin’ Spawn, I’m not expecting System Shock 2 levels of storytelling here.

 Here’s a silly little easter egg: The statue is holding the logo of developer Third Law Interactive.

-This game was developed by Third Law Interactive, founded by one of the original members of the Daikatana development team, so already we’re off to a shaky start.
-They didn’t do a whole lot of notable stuff, my brief search found out they worked on an Aliens vs. Predator 2 expansion and added stuff to the Game of the Year edition of No One Lives Forever.
-So we’re looking at a small studio with not much notability, which is worrying.
+This game was developed by Third Law Interactive, founded by one of the original members of the Daikatana development team during its first year or so when it was under the Quake engine, so already we’re off to a shaky start.
+They didn’t do a whole lot of notable stuff outside of this game, my brief internet search found out they worked on an Aliens vs. Predator 2 expansion and added stuff to the Game of the Year edition of No One Lives Forever.

 One thing I’ve been trying to do this year is to tackle my long, burgeoning backlog.
 I’m limiting this to mostly current generation stuff like the 360, PS3, PC and Wii.
 But only because I wasn’t really up to digging out my Xbox to play Brothers in Arms: Road to Hill 30 and or play through the gauntlet that is Shin Megami Tensei: Persona 4.
 If I tried to finish everything I owned, I’d be left with a task that would be impossible to finish in my lifetime.